hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var groupWriteAliasByIDRequest = new GroupWriteAliasByIDRequest(); // GroupWriteAliasByIDRequest |
+            var groupUpdateAliasByIdRequest = new GroupUpdateAliasByIdRequest(); // GroupUpdateAliasByIdRequest |